Sociology and Public Health

 SC 4383.
 Sociological Research.
 3 Semester Hours.

 An introduction to the history and methods of sociological research.
 Topics include the logic of scientific research, observation, questionnaires, interviews, content analysis, experiments, descriptive statistics, sampling, computerized data analysis and presentation.
 Students conduct research project.
-Prerequisite: Introduction to Sociology – SC 1311, Junior standing, nine completed hours of sociology courses. (fall only) Additional fee associated with this course.
+Prerequisite: Introduction to Sociology – SC 1311, Junior standing, nine completed hours of sociology courses or Prerequisite: Introduction to Sociology – SC 1311, Junior standing, nine completed hours of sociology courses OR CJ 1301 Introduction to Criminal Justice and CR 3325 Criminology. (fall only) Additional fee associated with this course.
 See fee schedule for details at https://www.stmarytx.edu/admission/financial-aid/tuition/.

 SC 4384.
 Sociological Theory.
 3 Semester Hours.